gscarv13/twixo-bot/README.md

 - Create a Telegram account [here](https://web.telegram.org/#/login)
 - Create a Telegram bot [here](https://t.me/botfather) Click on 'Send Messege' and enter `/start`, then `/newbot` and follow the instructions
 - Save Token, it will used in the next steps.
-- Create an account at [newsapi.org](https://newsapi.org/) and save the API code.
+- Create an account at [newsapi.org](https://newsapi.org/) and save the API key.

 - Use `git clone https://github.com/gscarv13/twixo-bot.git`
 - Move to the directory where the project was cloned to.